Human Spaceflights

 No. Surname Given names Position

-6 USA Vangen Scott Duane PSP
+Vangen Scott Duane PS

-7 USA Bartoe John-David Francis PSP
+Bartoe John-David Francis GAPS

 Scott Vangen John-David Bartoe